Sail Sand Point Staff

-Year-round staff administrate and maintain Sail Sand Point.
-They create and oversee Sail Sand Point’s programs, are responsible for day-to-day operations, maintain the facilities and fleets, and interact with our community on a daily basis.
+Sail Sand Point senior staff create and oversee Sail Sand Point’s programs, are responsible for day-to-day operations, maintain facilities and fleets, implement long-term goals, and interact with our community on a daily basis.
 Our small year-round staff works under the guidance of the Board of Directors.

-Sail Sand Point relies on its stellar team of seasonal staff to run its spring, summer, and fall programs, such as sailing instruction, the popular Open Boating program, coaching the SPYS race teams, and being the face of Sail Sand Point to the public.
-Sail Sand Point is fortunate to have such an enthusiastic and dedicated group of instructors and dockmasters!
+SSP also relies on its stellar team of seasonal staff to run our programs, such as sail camps/classes, Open Boating, and coaching.
+Sail Sand Point is fortunate to have such an enthusiastic and dedicated group of instructors, coaches, and dockmasters!
 If you are interested in a seasonal position at SSP, you can find more information here.